yousef19-meet/y2s18-css/README.md

 8. As before, `git add`, `git commit -m "message"`, and `git push` your code, so you have it for later.

 #### Extra:
 - What happens if you use a negative value for margins or padding?
-Test it out on the padding of the main content.
+Test it out on the padding of the main content, and on the body.
 - Look up the `calc()` function and how it works, and explain it to a TA.
 - Get rid of the scrollbar (that is, fit the page on the screen instead of having extra room at the bottom), possibly using the `calc()` function.